whostoplay/PuppetMaster/README.md

 ◦
 Defining behavior rules (e.g., "When my microphone volume is over 20%, switch to the 'talking' state").
 ◦
-Saving/loading these complete avatar configurations locally on the client device.
+Saving/loading these complete puppet configurations locally on the client device.
 ◦
 A "Go Live" or "Publish" button that sends the entire configuration (the list of states, their associated images, and the behavior rules) to the server.
 2.
 Server as the "Autonomous Host": The server's role is now much smarter.
 ◦
-It receives and persists the complete avatar configuration from the client.
+It receives and persists the complete puppet configuration from the client.
 ◦
 It independently listens for real-time input, like audio from OBS.
 ◦